 - Ashwagandha – helps with chronic stress, which can make us too exhausted to get deep sleep (Yes, it actually takes energy to sleep well!).
 Ashwagandha helps us fall asleep, stay asleep, and respond better to stress during the day.
 This herb helps rebuild adrenal reserves over time.
 It is not a sedative, and can be taken throughout the day to help quality of sleep.

 - Valerian – acts as a sedative and a muscle relaxant.
 Valerian is relaxing, soothing, and sedating.
 Many of us experience restlessness due to pain, and we can benefit from valerian’s muscle relaxing action.

 - Hawthorn – regulates and strengthens the heartbeat, regulates blood pressure and has a mild calming action.
 This is especially helpful if you experience a racing heartbeat or palpitations when you lay down to sleep.

 - Nettles – allergies and inflammation contribute mightily to sleeplessness, and Nettles helps soothe them both.

 - Triphala – helps with reflux and general digestive distress.
 Triphala keeps everything in the body moving at the right pace and in the right direction…down, that is.
 This applies to everything from a heavy meal, to painful gas, to painful or anxious emotions.
 Regular use of triphala is beneficial in general, but try a handful along with your sleep aids and see how you do.

 - A sleep aid such as I Sleep Soundly (one of our favorites), or Smiling Serenitea.
-We also like Sleep Thru, Deep Sleep, and Tranquilnite (available in-store or via mail order), although these are more powerfully sedating and should be taken with caution.
+We also like Sleep Thru, and Deep Sleep, although these are more powerfully sedating and should be taken with caution.
 I Sleep Soundly has a gentler action, and the formula is designed to help your body establish a natural sleeping rhythm over time, rather than just relax your muscles.